AegirAexx/fossvogur-gold/README.md

 Fossvogur Gold is a par 30 layout and is roughly 1240 meters or 4068 feet.

 The course general flow is that you play from one tee pad to the next basket.
+During your round you will make two laps of the course.

 There is OB everywhere, **ALL WATER IS OB** and there are a bunch of mandatories which should prove difficult for players to navigate.